-The academy pays full regard to DfE guidance 'Keeping Children Safe in Education' (KCSIE) 2020.
-We ensure that all appropriate measures are applied in relation to everyone who works in the academy, who is likely to be perceived by the children as a safe and trustworthy adult including e.g. volunteers and staff employed by contractors.
-Safer recruitment practice as laid out in KCSE (2020 Part 3) is adhered to in terms of scrutinising applicants and DBS Checks, appropriate to the level required.
-For this we use the Department for Education's (DfE) separate statutory guidance on supervision and regulated activity.
+The academy pays full regard to DfE guidance 'Keeping Children Safe in Education' (KCSIE) 2023.

+We ensure that all appropriate measures are applied in relation to everyone who works in the school, who is likely to be perceived by the children as a safe and trustworthy adult including e.g. volunteers and staff employed by contractors.

+Safer recruitment practice as laid out in KCSIE 2023 Part 3, is adhered to in terms of scrutinising applicants and DBS Checks, appropriate to the level required for the role.